How much Sleep Is Enough for Your Baby?

 The first option, even though subjective, is in fact the most reliable.

-Your child's behavior are the best
+child's behavior

-signs of how
+signs

-much is enough because perfectly tailored to her.
+because perfectly tailored to her.

-Checking the average amounts (hours)
+average amounts (hours)

 at different ages can be a useful,